wmw-modding/wheres-my-editor/README.md

 # Credits
 - Thanks to [rubice!](https://youtube.com/@rubice2022) for creating the logo.
 I am not skilled enough to make something that looks that good.
 - Thanks to [campbellsonic](https://github.com/campbellsonic) for the script to load `waltex` images.
 I could not have done it without them.

+# Special thanks
+- Thanks to AwesomeDragon970#8068 for helping debug the program on MacOS.
+They are very awesome!